11 Oct Being Your Own Contractor: Pros and Cons

 If you undertake the responsibility yourself, try to hire people whose background fills the gaps of your own knowledge/experience.
 Pay them what they’re worth and it should be a rewarding collaboration.
 If everything goes right, you could save the aforementioned 15 – 20% over hiring someone else to do it.
 Also, having full control may further allow you to get exactly what you want and expect.
 If you are inexperienced, you can easily compensate for the lack of know-how by hiring subcontractors that are also good and proven.
 Plus, you can’t underestimate the satisfaction and pride of knowing that you successfully oversaw the whole thing.

 On the other hand, the outcome isn’t always ideal.
-The savings can be less than expected due to unforeseen circumstances.
+According to my friend who writes Upstart loan reviews, the savings can be less than expected due to unforeseen circumstances.
 To begin with, just getting the loan is more difficult going it on your own.
 You may not be prepared for the amount of time and energy you’ll need to invest, nor the stress incurred.
 A lack of experience will also lead to problems that can cause the overall quality to be adversely affected.
 Don’t take it on without the understanding and acceptance of the fact that you will absorb all risk for going over budget and causing any construction flaws.

 If you’ve established yourself successfully in business there’s a good chance that prosperity will translate positively to this situation.
 Give yourself plenty of time to prepare by getting permits, estimates, scheduling, contracts, and insurance sorted and taken care of early.
 The planning stages are the most important.
 You’ll need to refine the plans and specs, select the materials, create a budget, etc… if you’ve done these things previously you’ll know better what to expect.